George Whitefield: Death and legacy

 In an age when crossing the Atlantic Ocean was a long and hazardous adventure, he visited America seven times, making 13 ocean crossings in total.
 (He died in America.)
 It is estimated that throughout his life, he preached more than 18,000 formal sermons, of which 78 have been published.
 In addition to his work in North America and England, he made 15 journeys to Scotland—most famously to the "Preaching Braes" of Cambuslang in 1742—two journeys to Ireland, and one each to Bermuda, Gibraltar, and the Netherlands.
 In England and Wales, Whitefield's itinerary included every county.

 Whitfield County, Georgia, is named after Whitefield.
 When the act by the Georgia General Assembly was written to create the county, the "e" was omitted from the spelling of the name to reflect the pronunciation of the name.

+A statue of George Whitefield was erected on the Philadelphia campus of the University of Pennsylvania in 1919 and removed in 2020.

+George Whitefield College, Whitefield College of the Bible, and Whitefield Theological Seminary are all named after him.
+The Banner of Truth Trust's logo depicts Whitefield preaching.